Donotalo/playground-8bjr8a2j/lessons/lesson11.md

 Let's provide a root file system so that Linux can boot.

-# Building Root File System
+# Build the Root File System

 ## Buildroot